avneesh0612/react-nextjs-snippets/README.md

-# React and Next.js Snippets README
+# React and Next.js Snippets

 React and Next.js Snippets with TypeScript support as well!🚀